Frank1o3/Dominoes-Bot/README.md

 Add a algorithm that will decide what is the best domino to play and were.
 Add a Sistem that will let the Bot use the mouse.

+# Fix

+Need to fix a problem with the oriantation (Sometimes it thinks the domino is vertical but its actualy horizontal and vice versa)